TERMS & CONDITIONS

 Cancellation Policy: As soon as your payment is received and your order has been confirmed, our team get working immediately - ordering in parts, materials and components the same day, to begin the production process for you as soon as possible or to begin quality control, service and set-up procedures for 'in stock' items.
 Cancellations requested within the first 5 working days after your order is confirmed will be subject to a 25% 'cancellation & restocking fee'.
 If for any reason you decide to cancel your order after the 5 working day period outlined, or after you have been notified that the guitar in question has been put into production (whichever is sooner) you will be subject to a 50% cancellation fee effective immediately from that period on.
-Base guitars are 'fundamentally altered' from their original specification (as is equipment being used, especially for relic builds) once put into production, meaning we cannot return them to our suppliers and reclaim monies spent to stock them for your project, as such, please only complete your purchase if you fully intend to proceed.
+Base guitars are 'fundamentally altered' from their original specification (as is equipment being used, especially for relic builds), meaning we cannot return them to our suppliers and reclaim monies spent to stock them for your project, as such, please only complete your purchase if you fully intend to proceed.
 Our cancellation policy covers all purchases made with us, including CUSTOM ORDERS and IN-STOCK purchases alike, any refund issued as part of an agreed cancellation will be made 'minus' the aforementioned cancellation fee percentage.

 Retro-Active Cancellation: If, when you receive your guitar, you are in any way unhappy with your purchase for any reason 'other' than technical or manufacturing issues - discussed above, we will, of course, work with you to find a resolution, however 'personal interpretation of artistic works' or production methods and 'buyer change of mind' are not accepted reasons for return & refund (in effect, a 'retro-active cancellation of your order').
 If we agree to accept a return on the basis of buyer change of mind it will be subject to the same 50% cancellation fee as discussed above without exception - which is why we will always work with you to resolve any issues and only look at returns as a last resort.
 Buyer is responsible for any and all return shipping costs.